Core Program Application

 • Options pricing tools built from scratch, even simple ones

-• Data cleaning and analysis pipelines with documented assumptions
+• Data cleaning workflows with documented assumptions

 • Research notebooks where you tried to find something and documented what you found